-In the 1970s, Marvin Minsky, father of frames, and some say neural nets, told a press conference that 50 years on, computers would read and understand Shakespeare.
+In the 1970s, AI researcher Marvin Minsky, who built the first robotic arm, suggested frames as ways to categorise information, and some say, inventor of the first neural net, told a press conference that 50 years on, computers would read and understand Shakespeare.

 Today, computers can indeed read Shakespeare but understanding, not really, not so much, even though they have been used to explore Shakespeare’s plays in a few ways: